Health Plan of Nevada sells the best cheap health insurance in Nevada. Silver plans start at $380 per month before discounts.

 • Companies can set rates or deny coverage based on your health history: That means you could pay more or get denied entirely if you've had a heart attack, cancer or another serious medical problem in the past.

 • Poor coverage: Short-term plans don't have to offer the same level of coverage you'd get with a marketplace health plan.
-With a short-term plan, you may not have coverage for pregnancies, newborn care, mental health or substance abuse services, or annual exams and other preventive care.
+With a short-term plan, you may not have coverage for pregnancies, newborn care, mental health and substance abuse services or annual exams and other preventive care.

 • Short-term plans aren't eligible for discounts: Discounts, called subsidies, can only be used for Bronze, Silver and Gold plans bought through the Nevada state health marketplace.
 A marketplace plan with discounts typically costs less and has better coverage than a short-term plan.